veloren/book/src/contributors/modders/items-in-plugins.md

-# Adding in game items from a plugin
+# Adding in-game items from a plugin

 To add new armor or weapon types, you don't need to write and compile Rust, this guide will show you the necessary steps.